Lednerb/bilberry-hugo-theme/v4/README.md

 ### Summary Splits

-There are three options for how Hugo can generate summaries of content which will be used as a short version in summary views, such as a home page and tags or categories pages.
+There are three options for how Hugo can generate summaries of content which will be used as a short version in the summary views, such as a home page and tags or categories pages.

 #### Automatic Summary Split